Full day Bhagirathi Rafting Trip (42 km.)

 • Navigate 42 km of continuous white water through the Bhagirathi gorge

-• Experience Grade III, III+, and IV rapids including Elephant Rock and The Chute
+• Experience Grade III, III+, & IV rapids including Elephant Rock and The Chute

 • Witness the sacred Devprayag Sangam – one of the Panch Prayag pilgrimage sites